Lorp/fit-to-width/README.md

 * `font-variation-settings:wdth`
 * `transform`

-**Caution: Chrome has not implemented CSS font-stretch for variable fonts, so you must use the `font-variation-settings:wdth` method instead.
+Note: Chrome has not implemented CSS `font-stretch` for variable fonts, so by default we use the `font-variation-settings:wdth` method instead.
 This low-level property does not inherit other axis settings, and so other axes revert to default if you are not careful.
-See below for how to use the `axes` property to set other axes.**
+See below for how to use the `axes` property to set other axes.

+This method was first presented in [Resize textbox with variable fonts (aka Fit-to-Width)](https://www.axis-praxis.org/blog/2016-11-24/10/demo-resize-textbox-with-variable-fonts-aka-fit-to-width) on the Axis-Praxis blog, November 2016.

 ## Parameters